natpuncher/states/README.md

 * [States](#create-states)

 ### Implement State Factory
-First, the `IStateFactory` interface should be implemented.
+First, `IStateFactory` interface should be implemented.
 This implementation will provide instances of your states to the **StateMachine**.
 It could use a dependency injection or manage instances manually.

 **DI, recommended**